MY BOOKSHELF

 Image by TAI-Design from Pixabay

 I was a reader long before I became an editor.
 Mysteries have always been my favorite type of fiction and they dominate my bookshelf, but there’s also some variety.
-I have to be really enthusiastic about a book to write a review.
+Like most readers, I have to be really enthusiastic about a book to write a review.
 These are titles I particularly enjoyed and highly recommend.
 If you see something you like, consider buying it from an independent bookseller.*

 *Each cover image has a purchase link to Bookshop.org, an online store that donates 80% of its profits to independent bookstores.
-As an affiliate, I also get a 10% commission on each sale made through these links.
+As an affiliate, I get a 10% commission on each sale made through these links.

 ★★★★★★